Healthcare Careers Working with Children: Explore 30+ Professions

 Pediatric Medical Assistant

-Pediatric medical assistants most often work in doctor’s offices or clinics.
-Some may work in specialties like pediatric urology or cardiology.
+Role & Responsibilities: Pediatric medical assistants most often work in doctor’s offices or clinics.
 Medical assistants who work with grade-schoolers carry out typical medical assisting duties like taking patient histories, checking vital signs, and entering medical records.
 Perhaps the most important part of their job is their ability to connect with grade schoolers and help them feel comfortable prior to exams or procedures.
-They also help families with medical forms necessary for school, camp, and sports.

 Pediatric Occupational Therapy Assistant